arnaldoaparicio/arnaldoaparicio.github.io/_drafts/2023-04-10-how-to-print-arraylist-in-java.markdown

 {% endhighlight %}

-This method will return a String instead of an ArrayList of Turn.
+This method will return a String instead of an ArrayList.
 Lets add some stuff to it.

 First we will create a new ArrayList within the method.
 We will name it ```formattedTurnsTaken```.
 More on that later.